This post will show you a Las Palmas mountain trip by car. We will take the road up into the pine-covered mountains next to the Canarian capital.

 After Firgas you can choose if you want to see two more pretty towns Arucas and Moya.
 If not you might want to return to where you started, Las Palmas.

 We did a third thing.
-We suddenly felt very hungry after all driving and decided to take a side trip to Puerto de las Nieves on the west coast that is famous for its seafood restaurants.
-So we did that and returned to Las Palmas first in the evening.
+As we suddenly felt extremely hungry after all driving, we decided to take a side trip to Puerto de las Nieves on the west coast famous for its seafood restaurants.
+So we did that and returned to Las Palmas later in the evening.

 I hope you enjoyed this Las Palmas mountain trip with us.
-I really recommend this relaxing Sunday drive to the beautiful mountains around Las Palmas!
+I really recommend a relaxed Sunday drive like this, to the stunning mountains around Las Palmas!

 To make this trip you need to rent a car for a day.
-A small car is practical on mountain roads if you don’t need a big one.
+A small car is practical on mountain roads, if you don’t need a big one for some reason.
 A small car is easier to drive in curves and easier to park in old Canary Island towns.

 Sunset in Puerto de las Nieves, Gran Canaria